helgridly/love/index.md

 For the first: I've lived in Boston for 11 years.
 It's been a good run, but I've recently realized that living here doesn't make me happy.
 I grew up in London and there's something about living in a _very_ big city that makes me feel energized and alive.
 I'm fortunate enough to be financially secure, so it's time to make that happen.

-So: **unless someone changes my mind, I'm moving back to London around June 2025**.
+So: right now my best plan is **moving back to London around June 2025**.

-Which means that finding a life partner is most likely going to happen one of two ways:
+This means that finding a life partner is most likely going to happen one of two ways:

 <table style="width: 100%; table-layout: fixed;">
   <tr>